jaspector

 Under the Virginia Uniform Statewide Building Code, a permit is required before construction or demolition of a building or structure, most structural alterations, changes affecting egress, most plumbing, electrical, mechanical, fuel gas, and fire protection work, changes of occupancy when a new certificate is required, and asbestos removal or disturbance during construction or demolition.
 King George County routes all regulated construction through the county building-permit process.

-Typical processing time is 7 to 10 business days unless the plan reviewer needs additional information..
+Building permit processing times in unincorporated King George County, VA typically run 7 to 10 business days unless the plan reviewer needs additional information..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated King George County, VA.
 The following work is generally exempt: One-story detached tool or storage sheds, playhouses, or similar structures not exceeding 256 square feet (sheds over 256 square feet require a building and zoning permit); Fences, unless required as a swimming-pool barrier or for pedestrian safety under construction provisions; Concrete or masonry walls not over 6 feet high; Retaining walls supporting less than 3 feet of unbalanced fill and not carrying surcharge beyond ordinary fill; Small pools not over 150 square feet in surface area and less than 24 inches deep; Flagpoles 30 feet or less; Certain low-voltage wiring and similar minor listed installations under the Virginia Construction Code; Ordinary repairs under the Virginia Construction Code, including certain like-for-like door and window replacements, fixture replacements without system alterations, certain non-gas non-oil appliance replacements in residential occupancies, limited roof and siding replacement, finish flooring, certain interior finish replacement, cabinetry or trim replacement, and paint or wallpaper.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 The building official may require permits for otherwise exempt items in a Special Flood Hazard Area.
 Commercial projects may also require Chesapeake Bay Preservation Area, wetlands, stormwater, and erosion review.
 Confirm with the King George County Department of Community Development before proceeding.
+When in doubt, confirm with the local building department before starting work.